jube-home/www.jube.io/_pages/jube-training.md

 ---

-While transaction monitoring encompasses a broad spectrum of activities, this training specifically focuses on the AML (Anti-Money Laundering) use case.
+While transaction monitoring encompasses a broad spectrum of activities, this training specifically focuses on the AML (Anti-Money Laundering) and Fraud Detection Transaction Monitoring use cases.
 The training is designed to support compliance efforts and is structured around this guidance.
 This guidance is intended to be adapted by compliance managers to align with an organization’s specific regulatory obligations, which are often derived from Financial Action Taskforce (FATF) guidelines and further reflected in the Wolfsberg Principles.